-The Director General, Unique Identification Authority of India (UIDAI), Vijay Madan, IAS (1981 batch) visited AIIMS in January 2015 to meet a patient who was admitted in the Cardio-Neuro (CN) Sciences Centre.
-As we walked through milling crowds to the CN Centre from the Teaching Block, I mentioned to the Director General, UIDAI that AIIMS was coping with huge patient loads and process simplification was urgently necessary.
-He felt that linkages between Aadhar numbers and the Unique Health Identification (UHID) numbers issued by AIIMS could be considered.

-After some time I wrote to Vijay Madan requesting a meeting with him to explore the contours of collaboration between AIIMS and UIDAI in the patient registration process.
+- 11. The Director General Unique Identification Authority, Vijay Madan IAS (1981) visited AIIMS in January 2015 to meet a patient who was admitted in the Cardio-Neuro (CN) Sciences Center.
+As we walked through milling crowds to the CN Center from the Teaching Block, I mentioned to the Director General UIDAI that AIIMS was coping with huge patient loads and process simplification was urgently necessary.
+He felt that linkages between Aadhar numbers and the unique health identification number issued by AIIMS could be considered. - 12.1 wrote to Vijay Madan requesting a meeting with him to explore the contours of collaboration between AIIMS and UIDAI in the patient registration process.
 He called me a few days later to the UIDAI headquarters.
-In the sprawling UIDAI committee room, I and Dr. Deepak Agarwal presented seven slides, largely depicting the patient loads at AIIMS.
+In the sprawling UIDAI committee room, I and Dr. Deepak Agarwal presented 7 slides, largely depicting the patient loads at AIIMS.
 Vijay Madan was extremely positive in assuring institutional collaboration between UIDAI and AIIMS.
-The UIDAI deputed two senior software professionals for linking Aadhar numbers with the UHID numbers.
-A senior IAS officer, Dr. Shreeranjan (1985 batch), Deputy Director General in UIDAI, was asked to oversee the coordination.

-A second meeting was convened at the level of Vijay Madan a fortnight later.
-Tripta Sharma, Programmer in the Computer Facility, AIIMS, and Sudhir Kumar, Technical Director, NIC deployed at AIIMS accompanied me to UIDAI.
-The possible modalities of Aadhar seeding on patient registration were discussed and received broad approval by the senior officers of UIDAI.
+The UIDAI deputed 2 senior software professionals for linking Aadhar numbers with the Unique Health Identification Numbers.
+A senior IAS officer, Dr. Shreeranjan IAS (1985), the Deputy Director General in the UIDAI was asked to oversee the coordination. - 13.A second meeting was convened at the level of Vijay Madan a fortnight later.
+Tripta Sharma, Programmer in the Computer Facility AIIMS, and Sudhir Kumar, Technical Director NIC deployed at AIIMS accompanied me to UIDAI.The possible modalities of Aadhar seeding on patient registration were discussed and received broad approval by the senior officers of UIDAI.